Arron-Stothart/resonnet/README.md

 - Assistant messages tend to be 50x longer than user messages
 - Follow-up questions rely heavily on conversation context that are difficult to capture well in embeddings
 - To create an effective infinite-memory companion, retrieval must mirror human memory patterns (Recency, conceptual linking, ...)
+- Injecting irrelevant context contaminates responses.
+Reasoning models are particularly prone to over-incorporating tangential context into the thought process.

 ## Building and effective Vector DB